 Not all the oats will blend when you process them- that’s okay!
 Just make sure to distribute the mixture evenly so one is not all liquid and the other all oats.

-Love the recipe but don't want to make it Christmas themed?
+Love the recipe but don't want to make it Christmas-themed?
 Opt for regular sprinkled or chocolate chips in place of candy canes!

 Topping The Oats

-The protein-baked oats without bananas are delicious just as they’re made.
 However, for Christmas morning we like to top ours with homemade whole30 whipped cream, homemade caramel sauce, drizzled nut butter, or dairy-free chocolate ganache to make it extra special.

 And more candy canes of course.